xting21/Holiday-Hack-Challenge-2020/README.md

 Holiday Hack Challenge 2020

 Humble first attempt.
-Not completed fully.
+More of steps to reach answer.
+Not fully completed.